Domain investors in China should buy Western Premium domains

 N6.com (NL.com

-As domain investments continue to increase in China, we are seeing the investor branching out into some of the new GTLD extensions as alternative investments including; .club, .top, .wang.
-They are acquiring these names for much lower costs than the typical .com investment.
-Is that a solid investment?
-We say NO…
+As domain investments continue to increase in China, we are seeing many investors branching out into some of the newer GTLD extensions as alternative investments including; .club, .top, .wang.

 Additionally, the Chinese investor should look at the plethora of available .com domain name inventory on the aftermarket.
 Tons of fantastic domain inventory is readily available.
-Short, generic and easy to spell English words that are SOLID investments.
+Short, generic and easy to spell English words that are solid investments.

 Subscribe for More Domain Buying & Selling Advice